Smoked Flank Steak is the tender beef entree you've been dreaming of. Moist and flavorful, this easy flank steak will become a standard on your menu.

 Is flank steak good to smoke?

 When it comes to smoking meats, there are a variety of different cuts that can be used.
 Flank steak is a good option for smoking, as it tends to have a robust flavor that pairs well with the smoky taste imparted by the smoking process.
-Additionally, flank steak is a relatively lean cut of meat, so it won't produce too much fat during the smoking process.
 When smoked properly, flank steak can be tender and juicy.
 The key is to not overcook it, as this will further dry out the meat.

 What should I serve with flank steak?